ethanweber/xview2/README.md

   EVAL_PERIOD: 5000
 ```

 `xview_semantic_damage_quad_*` is the training and validation set used while training the model.
 This consists of pre/post images and their semantic segmentation ground truth labels.
 Notice that we use 512 as the image size, which is smaller than the original 1024 x 1024 images in originally downloaded xBD dataset.
-See `NB_make_quad_folder.ipynb` to create new this dataset, which is the origal dataset but split into quadrants for higher resolution.
+See `notebooks/NB_make_quad_folder.ipynb` to create new this dataset, which is the origal dataset but split into quadrants for higher resolution.

 Look at `detectron2_repo/detectron2/data/datasets/builtin.py`, where the datasets are registered by name.
 It's crucial the data exists where specified in the `data` folder.
 Note that this codebase originally reformated xBD annotations to COCO, to use instance segmentation, but we've moved away from this and switched to semenatic segmentation.
-The code is not maintained for COCO, but some notebook files demonstrate creating this data, such as `NB_create_xview_data.ipynb` and `NB_visualize_xview_coco_data.ipynb`.
+The code is not maintained for COCO, but some notebook files demonstrate creating this data, such as `notebooks/NB_create_xview_data.ipynb` and `notebooks/NB_visualize_xview_coco_data.ipynb`.

 # Train the network with a config